katefel/A-new-repository/README.md

 # A-new-repository
-Nikkis atempt to do repository
+Nikkis attempt to do changes